pouchdb/pouchdb/docs/_posts/2015-02-03-fix-up-look-sharp.md

 ### Retry Replication - [#966](https://github.com/pouchdb/pouchdb/issues/966)

-Calvin did the base work for this a long time ago however we now officially support a `retry` option to replication.
-If you do a `db.replicate(to, {retry: true})` or `db.sync(db, {retry: true})` then the replication process will not halt when you go offline and will automatically resume when you (or your server) comes back online.
+Calvin did the base work for this a long time ago, however we now officially support a `retry` option to replication.
+If you do a `db.replicate(to, {retry: true})` or `db.sync(db, {retry: true})` then the replication process will not halt when you go offline, and will automatically resume when you (or your server) comes back online.

 ### Docs property in change events - [#3358](https://github.com/pouchdb/pouchdb/pull/3358)

-A lot of developers wanted to know what documents we being referred to when they recieved a change event.
-Gregor from hood.ie implemented a new `docs` property in the change event so you know exactly what documents have changed.
+A lot of developers wanted to know what documents were being referred to when they recieved a change event.
+Gregor from hood.ie implemented a new `docs` property in the change event, so you know exactly what documents have changed.

 ### local_seq now deprecated - [#3367](https://github.com/pouchdb/pouchdb/issues/3367)